Convergence Rates of Variational Posterior Distributions: Introduction

 Before discussing our results, we give a brief review on the theory of convergence rates of the posterior distributions in the literature.
 In order that the posterior distribution concentrates around the true parameter with some rate, the ``prior mass and testing" framework requires three conditions on the prior and the likelihood: a) The prior is required to put a minimal amount of mass in a neighborhood of the true parameter; b) Restricted to a subset of the parameter space, there exists a testing function that can distinguish the truth from the complement of its neighborhood; c) The prior is essentially supported on the subset described above.
 Rigorous statements of these three conditions can be found in seminal papers \citep{ghosal2000convergence,shen2001rates,ghosal2007convergence}.
 Earlier versions of these conditions go back to \cite{schwartz1965bayes,lecam1973convergence,barron1988exponential,barron1999consistency}.
 We also mention another line of work \cite{zhang2006,walker2007rates,castillo2014bayesian,hoffmann2015adaptive} that established posterior rates of convergence using other approaches.

 In this paper, we show that under almost the same three conditions, the variational posterior $\wh{Q}$ also converges to the true parameter, and the rate of convergence is given by

 The first term $\epsilon_n^2$ is the rate of convergence of the posterior distribution $\Pi(\cdot|X^{(n)})$.
 The second term is the variational approximation error with respect to the class $\mathcal{S}$ under the data generating process $P_0^{(n)}$.
-It is interesting to note that when $\Pi(\cdot|X^{(n)})\in\mathcal{S}$, the second term of (\ref{eq:overall-rate}) is zero, and then our theory recovers the usual ``prior mass and testing" framework in the literature.
-Moreover, since we are able to generalize the ``prior mass and testing" theory with the same old conditions, many well-studied problems in the literature can now be revisited under our framework of variational Bayes inference with very similar proof techniques.
+Since we are able to generalize the ``prior mass and testing" theory with the same old conditions, many well-studied problems in the literature can now be revisited under our framework of variational Bayes inference with very similar proof techniques.
 This will be illustrated with several examples considered in the paper.

 Remarkably, for a special class of prior distributions and a corresponding variational class, the second term of (\ref{eq:overall-rate}) will be automatically dominated by $\epsilon_n^2$ under a modified ``prior mass" condition.
 We illustrate this result by a prior distribution of product measure